Owner and President

-Sweet Behavior is a small company with offices in Jeffersonville and Ferdinand, Indiana.
+Sweet is a small company with offices in Jeffersonville, New Albany, and Ferdinand, Indiana.
 We currently provide music therapy, behavior supports, recreational therapy, and other community supports for children and adults with developmental disabilities in 40 counties in southern Indiana.
 We serve folks on both the Family Supports Waiver (FSW) and the Community Integration Habilitation (CIH) Waiver.

 Because of our size, we are able to explore innovative approaches to our work that larger companies cannot.
 Although we are considered little compared to other providers, the experience of our employees is far from miniscule.
 Our employees have an average of fifteen years of experience working with individuals with developmental disabilities.